Die Himmel erzählen die Ehre Gottes, BWV 76: Movements

 Similar to the opening chorus of BWV 75, Bach sets the psalm in two sections, comparable to a prelude and fugue on a large scale.
 An instrumental concerto unites the complete "prelude", the trumpet "calls" to tell the glory of God.
 The fugue in C major is a permutation fugue, which develops the subject twice, starting with the voices, up to a triumphal entrance of the trumpet, similar in development to the first chorus of Wir danken dir, Gott, wir danken dir, BWV 29, composed much later and used twice in the Mass in B minor.
 Joseph Haydn later set the same words, also in C major, in his oratorio The Creation.

 In the first recitative the strings accompany the voice, most keenly in motifs in the arioso middle section, in Gardiner's words "to evoke the spirit of God moving upon the face of the waters".
-Trumpet and bass voice are used to convey the call "to banish the tribe of idolaters", while the strings possibly illustrate "the hordes of infidels".
+In the second aria, trumpet and bass voice are used to convey the call "to banish the tribe of idolaters", while the strings possibly illustrate "the hordes of infidels".
 The last recitative leads in an arioso to the chorale.
 In the chorale, Bach has the violin play an obbligato part to the four-part setting of the voices and separates the lines by interludes, with the trumpet anticipating the line to follow.
 The continuo plays ostinato a motif which is derived from the first line of the chorale.